precice/community-training/fsi-workflow/05_FSI/tasks.md

 During the **FSI** simulation you can monitor the ongoing simulation through the following utilities:

-- `./plotDisplacement.sh` which plots the **watch-points** displacements over time.
-Call it from the directory of the Solid participant: `cd Solid && ../plotDisplacement.sh`.
+- `./plotDisplacement.sh` which plots the **watch-points** displacements over time. `./plotDisplacement.sh`.
-- `python3 plotConvergence.py` which plots the number of iterations and the realative error for each time-step. **TODO:** Shouldn't the script check for the `precice-Solid-convergence.log`?
+- `python3 plotConvergence.py` which plots the number of iterations and the realative error for each time-step.
+- run them from the case root folder.

 The pictures below show the output of the two utilities